 Quad-gun 48” 7 4 Heavy 4, Skyfire, Interceptor, Twin-Linked

 One model belonging to the Imperium army may chose to fire the heavy bolter or quad-gun in lieu of its own weapon in the shooting phase, if the model is within 1” of the weapon being fired.
-Ork, Chaos, Tyranid, and Eldar forces may not fire the weapons.
+Only forces of the Imperium may fire the weapons.

-The Bastion is worth 5 Victory Points to the Chaos or Tyranid player that controls it at the end of the game.
+The Bastion is worth 5 Victory Points to the Chaos, Daemonkin or Tyranid player that controls it at the end of the game.

 3.4.2.
 Munitorium

 The Munitorium is a large weapons depot within Guard Base Alpha.
 It is a rectangular building with a flat roof.
 It has a capacity of twenty models on the roof, and twenty models inside.
 All walls are AV13.
 It has no weapons or fire ports, but any Space Marine model re-rolls To Hit rolls of 1 in the shooting phase while located on the rooftop.
 If the Munitorium blows up, follow the rules for a Detonation, but units on the rooftop suffer 3d6 S6 AP- hits (instead of 2D6), and units inside the Munitorium suffer 5d6 S6 AP- hits (instead of 4D6).
+Models on the roof gain a 5+ cover save.

-The Munitorium is worth 4 Victory Points to the Chaos or Tyranid player that controls it at the end of the game.
+The Munitorium is worth 4 Victory Points to the Chaos, Daemonkin or Tyranid player that controls it at the end of the game.

 3.4.3.
 Sanctorum

 The Sanctorum is a cathedral of worship of the God Emperor.
 It is a Gothic rectangular building, with a portion of the roof turned into a make-shift battlement, which confers a 4+ cover save to units on the roof.
 The rooftop battlement can hold ten models, and twenty models can fit inside the Sanctorum.
-There are fire points on three sides of the ground floor and a single entry door.
+There are fire points on two sides of the ground floor and a single entry door.
 Although units may shoot out and into the Sanctorum, the walls block line of sight through the building (i.e., a unit on one side of the Sanctorum cannot shoot a unit on the other side of the Sanctorum, even if you can draw a line of sight through the building).
 All walls are AV12.
-Space Marine models on the battlements or inside the Sanctorum gain the Preferred Enemy (Chaos and Tyranid) universal special rule due to the righteous anger of the sanctuary.
+Space Marine models on the battlements or inside the Sanctorum gain the Preferred Enemy (Enemies of Man) universal special rule due to the righteous anger of the sanctuary.

-The Sanctorum is worth 4 Victory Points to the Chaos or Tyranid player that controls it at the end of the game.
+The Sanctorum is worth 4 Victory Points to the Chaos, Daemonkin or Tyranid player that controls it at the end of the game.

 3.4.4.
 Support Buildings (x2)

 There are two support buildings in Guard Base Alpha, one on either side of the Administration Hall.
 Each is a non-descript rectangular building with a flat roof.
-The roofs do not have battlements, but are flat and can hold up to ten models.
+The roofs do not have battlements, but are flat and can hold up to twenty models.
 All walls are AV12.
 There are no special rules granted by occupying or being located on or within a support building.
+Models on the roof gain a 5+ cover save.

-Each Building is worth 2 Victory Points to the Chaos or Tyranid player that controls it at the end of the game.
+Each Building is worth 2 Victory Points to the Chaos, Daemonkin or Tyranid player that controls it at the end of the game.

 3.4.5.
 Barracks